 Research

-Following over a decade of research on Alpine hydrology and dynamics, I have explored the extent to which the dynamics of the Greenland Ice Sheet are affected by seasonal injection of surface-derived melt water to the bed and sensitivity of this process to climate change.
+Following over a decade of research on Alpine hydrology and dynamics, I co-led a NERC project (2008-2012) to explore the extent to which the dynamics of the Greenland Ice Sheet are affected by seasonal injection of surface-derived melt water to the bed and sensitivity of this process to climate change.
 Through my collaborations with researchers from the Universities of Edinburgh and Bristol, we have published an internationally leading body of highly cited work that has made major progress towards resolving debates surrounding the significance of melt-induced dynamic thinning to the long-term stability of the Greenland Ice Sheet.
-Related to this, I am currently developing methods for understanding the impact of changing patterns of basal drag on ice sheet dynamics based on satellite-derived measurements of ice sheet surface flow and form.

 Greenlandic tidewater glaciers – long-term links between climate and iceberg calving

-In the last few years I have increasingly focussed on the issue of iceberg calving, one of the most important, yet poorly understood drivers of mass loss from marine terminating ice sheets and glaciers.
-The CALVE Leverhulme Trust Research Project Grant unites glaciologists, palaeoecologists and marine palaeobiologists to determine long-term (centennial to millennial) changes in tidewater glacier calving rates with the aim of developing robust models for the relationship between iceberg calving and climate.
-One novel and imaginative strand of this project is our investigation of the timing of abandonment of sites of Norse occupation in Greenland’s Western Settlement which may provide insight into the resilience of Norse settlement in the face of major environmental change.
+I have increasingly focussed on the issue of iceberg calving, one of the most important, yet poorly understood drivers of mass loss from marine terminating ice sheets and glaciers.
+The CALVE Leverhulme Trust Research Project Grant (2015-2018) brought together glaciologists, palaeoecologists and marine palaeobiologists to determine long-term (centennial to millennial) changes in tidewater glacier calving rates. .
+We are now using our unique reconstruction of both the advance and retreat cycle of a large tidewater glacier in SW Greenland to develop more robust models for the relationship between iceberg calving and climate.
+One novel and imaginative strand of this project was our investigation of the timing of abandonment of sites of Norse occupation in Greenland’s Western Settlement which may provide insight into the resilience of Norse settlement in the face of major environmental change.

 Research groups